marcoslop/chispazo-exam/README.md

 # Chispazo Exercises

 Chispazo is a game from Mexico, which consists on playing 5 numbers from 1 to 28.
+It's very similar to Primitiva in Spain but it does not have a Refund number (reintegro)

 This project has some business logic classes based on this game.
 You will need to create some implementations, so that all the tests pass.

 ## Exercise 1 - ChispazoBet

-If you execute 'mvn clean test' you will see that there are some failed tests in ChispazoBetTests.
+If you execute `mvn clean test` you will see that there are some failed tests in ChispazoBetTests.

 ChispazoBet is a class that simulates the numbers that the user is playing.
 Must be 5 numbers from 1 to 28.